 There are many other examples of micro-libraries.
 Artist Colin McMullan, a guerrilla librarian, set up Corner Libraries in New York.
 These little book collections are housed in converted doghouses and filled books as well as graphic novels, zines, and self-published novels and manuscripts.

-Other imaginative public book collections include the following:
+Other imaginative public book collections include the following examples.

 - Park libraries.
 In Colombia, little libraries are set up throughout the Bogota neighborhood, including a few located in parks.

 Would you like to get involved in the little library movement?
-Consider the tips below:
+Consider the tips listed below.

 - Learn more.
 For further information, consider reading Design Observer Group’s featured essay about micro-libraries in urban areas.